 Once you decide on a franchise or your top picks, you need to ask the company to send you a franchise disclosure document (FDD).
 This will have all the important numbers and information you need to get to know the business you might be running.
 An FDD also lets you know what your obligations will be.
 Getting this information will help you prepare and decide on a franchise.

 Although the FDD will be full of important information, it is still vital to do your own research.
 Find out what other owners have to say and what their customers think.
 Look up their ratings and reviews.
 Doing your own research and obtaining the FDD will give you a more complete picture of the franchise you’re considering.

 Franchises are attractive because the company is typically already established and branded.
-You pay franchise fees, sometimes advertising fees and a range of other costs, but you are part of a recognized entity.
-In some cases, instead of opening a new franchise location, you can buy a franchise previously established by an owner who is now retiring.
+You pay franchise fees, sometimes advertising fees, and a range of other costs, but you are part of a recognized entity.
+In some cases, instead of opening a new franchise location, you may get a franchise opportunity previously established by an owner who is now retiring.

 Owning a franchise can be great, but there’s a lot involved.
 Don’t get caught off guard, make sure you know what fees you will be paying and that you can handle them.